Montezuma County, Colorado: Geography

 According to the U.S. Census Bureau, the county has a total area of 2040 sqmi, of which 2030 sqmi is land and 11 sqmi (0.5%) is water.

-A large county, roughly 1/3 of its area is tribal land, 1/3 is federal land (administered by the National Park Service, the United States Forest Service and the Bureau of Land Management), and 1/3 private or state/county land.
+A large county, roughly 1/3 of its area is tribal land, 1/3 federal land (administered by the National Park Service, the United States Forest Service and the Bureau of Land Management), and 1/3 private or state/county land.
 It is also varied topographically, ranging in elevation from about 6000 ft to more than 13200 ft, and from high Colorado Plateau desert to alpine tundra.
 The county has the second largest reservoir in Colorado, McPhee Reservoir, many other large reservoirs, and hundreds of private lakes and ponds.
 Much of the county is irrigated cropland, and it produces fruit, large numbers of cattle and sheep, and beans.
 It is served by U.S. Highways 160 and 491 (formerly US 666), and by Cortez Municipal Airport.
 It has no rail service, although both Mancos and Dolores were established as railroad towns in the 1890s.